BostonBSD/financials/README.md

 If the software returns all zero values this means the API maxiumum has been reached and is not a problem with the software.

+Bullion data is collected through Yahoo! [the Finnhub free account does not offer bullion data].

 ----------------------------------------------------------
 Has been tested on FreeBSD 13.1, Fedora 35,
 Debian “bullseye”, and Ubuntu 22.04.